Other Leaves: New Jersey

 - Similar to federal law, under the New Jersey Soldiers' and Sailors' Civil Relief Act of 1979, New Jersey employers must restore full-time or part-time employees who left their jobs to perform military service to their position or a position of like seniority, status and pay, as long as the employee meets certain reinstatement requirements (and the employer's circumstances have not changed to make it impossible or unreasonable to do so).
 See Military Leave.

 - All employers in New Jersey must provide jury duty leave to employees.
-An employer must not penalize, threaten or coerce employee because the employee is required to attend court for jury service.
-See Jury and Witness Duty Leave.
+See Jury Duty Leave.

 - The Emergency Responders Employment Protection Act provides job protection to certain active volunteer emergency responders in good standing.
 See The Emergency Responders Employment Protection Act.